SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Experimental Results

-Indeed, we tested the trained SoftHebb and MLP models for robustness, and found that SoftHebb is significantly more robust than the backprop-trained MLP, both to added Gaussian noise and to PGD adversarial attacks (see Fig. \ref{fig:robustness}).
-PGD \citep{madry2017towards} produces perturbations in a direction that maximizes the loss of each targeted network, and in size controlled by a parameter $\epsilon$.
-Strikingly, SoftHebb has a visible tendency to deflect the attacks, i.e. its confusing examples actually belong to a perceptually different class (Fig. \ref{fig:robustness}B and \ref{fig:gan}).
-This effectively nullifies the attack and was previously shown in elaborate state-of-the-art adversarial-defence models \citep{qin2020deflecting}.
 The pair of the adversarial attacker with the generative SoftHebb model essentially composes a generative adversarial network (GAN), even though the term is usually reserved for pairs \textit{trained }in tandem \citep{goodfellow2014generative, creswell2018generative}.
 As a result, the model could inherit certain properties of GANs.
 It can be seen that it is able to generate interpolations between input classes (Fig. \ref{fig:gan}).
 The parameter $\epsilon$ of the adversarial attack can control the balance between the interpolated objects.
 Similar functionality has existed in the realm of GANs \citep{radford2015unsupervised}, autoencoders \citep{berthelot2018understanding}, and other deep neural networks \citep{bojanowski2017optimizing}, but was not known for simple biologically-plausible models.